padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-It counts the number of errors `@user.errors.count` and is looping through all field with their error messages.
-But this will result in a big box with a bunch of error messages like the following one:
+It counts the number of errors `@user.errors.count` and is looping through all field with their error messages like the following:

 ```text